 You will require a full 10-year passport to travel abroad which needs to be valid for your holiday duration plus 6 months.
 You can obtain an application form from the Post Office, the Passport Office or from the Garda (Eire only), who must witness the application.
 It is no longer possible to include or add children to a British or Irish passport.
 All children (including babies) who are not already included on a valid 10 year passport will need to hold their own passport if they are to travel abroad.
 Children who are already included on an existing passport may continue to travel with the passport holder until the child reaches the age of 16 when the passport on which the child is included expires, or the passport on which the child is included is submitted for amendment.
 However, if you are the holder of a joint passport (with your spouse), which is still valid, please note your spouse cannot use the passport to travel without you.
 Holders of non-EEC passports require a visa for France.
 Visas can take up to 6 weeks to obtain from the French Consulate.

 If you need to make any changes to any of your booking details, you will need to call our customer service team who will be happy to help.
 All amendments will be subject to availability and booking conditions.
-Please be aware that most amendments carry an amendment fee (£25 12+ weeks before departure or £40 within 12 weeks of travel).
-There may also be other charges added to your total dependant on your amendment.
-If you have a confirmed booking and wish to add extras such as bed linen, PGL tickets or your estimated time of arrival on site, you can also do this via My Eurocamp.
+Please be aware that most amendments carry an amendment fee.
+Within 12+ weeks of departure, all amendments will be subject to a £30 amendment fee plus any additional cost arising from the amendment you wish to make including costs of alternate accommodation, extra party members or additional services.
+A change made within 12 weeks of departure, where you alter the holiday dates, shorten the holiday duration or cancel any hotel bookings, may incur cancellation charges of between 50% - 90% of your total holiday cost.
+A change of date by more than 2 weeks will be treated as a cancellation of the original holiday (100% cancellation charge).
+If you amend or cancel your travel arrangements, you must pay for any extra charges or cancellation fees levied by operators.
+If you have a confirmed booking and wish to add extras such as bed linen, Action Station tickets or your estimated time of arrival on site, you can also do this via My Eurocamp.

 The Swiss franc remains to be Switzerland's national currency, although Euros are widely accepted in shops and restaurants.
 Please note however, if you do make a purchase with Euros, any change will be given in Swiss francs.